 - Ndunderi The Amalfi Coast specialty was originally made with farro and curdled milk.

-These are the basic types, but variations within each category might include different flours and additional ingredients like herbs, spinach, or sweet versions.
+These are the basic types, but variations within each category might include different flours and additional ingredients, such as herbs, spinach, or sweet versions.

 Summing Up